 - seizure (convulsions);

-- decreased sex drive, impotence, trouble having an orgasm; or
+- decreased sex drive, abnormal ejaculation, trouble having an orgasm;

 What is Patient Information Overview?